wowsiddanth/tp/docs/team/wowsiddanth.md

 ### Project: NUSTracker

-_NUSTracker_ is an event-management software that was built specifically for the NUS student/manpower executive in mind.
+__*nustracker*__ is an event-management software that was built specifically for the NUS student/manpower executive in mind.
 It is a brownfield project that extends the AddressBook3 project, which is around 10kLoC.

 * **New Feature**: Redesign Person class to behave like a Student class